On-Line Balancing of Random Inputs: Carole's Algorithm

-The algorithm depends on variables $c,p$.
-We shall want $V\leq \sqrt{cn}$ with high probability. $c$ will be a large constant as specified later. $p$ will be a positive integer central to the algorithm.
+The algorithm will be based on a potential function and depend on variables $c,p$.
+We shall want $V\leq \sqrt{cn}$ with high probability, and the potential will penalize coordinates with discrepancy close to $\sqrt{cn}$.
+Here $c$ will be a large constant as specified later, and $p$ will be a positive integer central to the algorithm.
 We may take $p=4$ and $c=10^{5}$ to be specific.
 However, we use the variables $c$ and $p$ in the analysis until the end to understand the various dependencies among the parameters.